CASS Coalition launches anti-vaping campaign - Leader Publications

 - In teens and young adults, vaping use can lead to nicotine addiction, mood disorders and permanent lowering of impulse control, according to the Surgeon General.

 According to a 2020 joint report from the Centers for Disease Control and Prevention and the Food and Drug Administration, 19.6 percent of all high school students and 4.7 percent of all middle school students reported e-cigarette use.
-Of those users, 38.9 percent of high schoolers and 20 percent reported frequent use, while 22.5 percent of high school users and 9.4 percent of middle school users reported daily use.
+Of those users, 38.9 percent of high schoolers and 20 percent of middle schoolers reported frequent use, while 22.5 percent of high school users and 9.4 percent of middle school users reported daily use.

 While McAndrew said she does not have specific numbers for vaping use in Cass County, she knows it is hitting Cass County youth hard.